tc39/notes/es7/2015-11/nov-19.md

 DD: some work to share tests between destructing binding and assignment

-BT: Async functions have some more tests, and we’ll discuss it more in two months.
+BT: Async functions have some more tests, and we'll discuss it more in two months.
 Async functions will remain stage 3 in January.

 #### System.global (JHD)